Office of Rural Programs

 Do I have to choose a primary care specialty to participate in TRUST?

-No. TRUST Scholars will generally choose a primary care specialty (Family Medicine, Internal Medicine or Pediatrics).
-However, other specialties with physician workforce shortages lend themselves to underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.
+No. TRUST Scholars will be exposed to other specialties as will the general class and TRUST students are encouraged to pursue the specialties that pique their interest.
+That being said, the TRUST program does live within the primary care realm (family medicine, internal medicine, pediatrics).
+We do highlight and bring in speakers that come from other specialties with physician workforce shortages that lend themselves to underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.

 Where will I complete my clinical years of medical school?

 TRUST Scholars will complete a WWAMI Rural Integrated Training Track Experience (WRITE) during 21+ weeks of their Clinical Phase (second phase).
 This final TRUST requirement is the capstone of our longitudinal curriculum.
 TRUST Scholars who complete the WRITE experience usually see more patients and have a higher level of responsibility than students participating in the more traditional clerkship blocks.
-Both TRUST and Non-TRUST students who participate in WRITE are able to complete other required clinical rotations throughout the WWAMI region.
+Both TRUST and Non-TRUST students who participate in WRITE are able to complete other required clinical rotations throughout the WWAMI region however timing and availability of other clerkships may be impacted by WRITE scheduling.

 Do only TRUST scholars participate in WRITE longitudinal Clerkship?